zig-services/zig-js/README.md

 ## Embedding ZIG into your game

-For a quick start on how to include the `zig-js` library in a gam eproject using webpack, see our [example project](https://github.com/zig-services/example-game/blob/master/README.md) on github.
+For a quick start on how to include the `zig-js` library in a game project using webpack, see our [example project](https://github.com/zig-services/example-game/blob/master/README.md) on github.
 The project also includes information on how to test your game integration locally.